Mine Ban Policy

 The Syrian Arab Republic has not acceded to the Mine Ban Treaty.

-Syria is not a party to the Convention on Cluster Munitions, nor the Convention on Conventional Weapons (CCW).
+Syria is not party to the Convention on Cluster Munitions or the Convention on Conventional Weapons (CCW).

-The Monitor has not independently documented or confirmed any new use of antipersonnel mines by Syrian government forces or by Russian forces participating in joint military operations in Syria during the reporting period (October 2020–October 2021).
+The Monitor has not independently documented or confirmed any new use of antipersonnel mines by Syrian government forces or by Russian forces participating in joint military operations in Syria during the reporting period (November 2021–September 2022).

 “The illegal foreign military presence on Syrian territories, the use of mines and improvised explosive devices by armed terrorist groups in these areas, and the continuation of the Israeli occupation of the Syrian Golan where Syrian residents risk injury and death due to the landmines planted between their homes, fields, and villages by the occupation forces, all pose as obstacles to fully identifying and clearing the areas contaminated with landmines.